Combined Air Operations Centre Bodø

-Combined Air Operations Centre Bodø is a Combined Air Operations Centre scheduled to open in Bodø, Norway in October 2025.
+Combined Air Operations Centre (CAOC) Bodø is a Combined Air Operations Centre located in Bodø, Norway.

-The centre will oversee air operations in the Nordic region, the Baltic Sea, the North Atlantic and the Barents Sea.
+The centre oversees air operations in the Nordic region, the Baltic Sea, the North Atlantic and the Barents Sea, over Finland, Norway and Sweden.

 Background

-As part of the Nordic defence cooperation NORDEFCO, Norwegian Chief of Defence Eirik Kristoffersen proposed in July 2023 the establishment of a regional Combined Air Operations Centre (CAOC) in Northern Europe, with Bodø as the preferred location.
+As part of the Nordic defence cooperation NORDEFCO, Norwegian Chief of Defence Eirik Kristoffersen proposed in July 2023 the establishment of a regional Combined Air Operations Centre in Northern Europe, with Bodø as the preferred location.

 In February 2025, NATO defence ministers decided to establish an air operations centre for the Nordic region, to be based in Norway.Two sites were considered: Underground facilities at Reitan outside Bodø and Rygge Air Force Base.